Find Affordable College Courses

 Memphis, TN

-With a ranking of #8, University of Memphis did quite well on this year’s best schools for nursing students.
+University of Memphis landed the #8 spot in the 2023 rankings for the best nursing programs.
 UofM is a very large public school located in the large city of Memphis.

 Nursing majors at UofM take out an average of $26,625 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $115.

-With a ranking of #9, Southwest Tennessee Community College did quite well on this year’s best schools for nursing students.
+Southwest Tennessee Community College came in at #9 in this year’s edition of the Best Nursing Schools in Tennessee ranking.
 Located in the large city of Memphis, Southwest is a public college with a medium-sized student population.

 After completing their degree, nursing graduates from Southwest carry an average student debtload of $18,522.